-You've got a party bus/limo/driver for the wedding party and a vintage Rolls Royce ready for the getaway, but have you thought about how your guests will get to and from your celebration?
-Some venues are easy, especially in big cities with taxis or public transportation—but if your venue is remote or you don't have space for everyone to park, it may be up to you to make sure your guests make it.
-Concerned about the costs and logistics?
-Fear not!
-Our experts are here to help you plan out transportation for your wedding guests.
+You've got a party bus/limo/driver for the wedding party and a vintage Rolls Royce ready for a photo-op worthy getaway, but have you thought about how your guests will get to and from the day's events?
+Some wedding venues are easy—especially if your ceremony and reception is at one location with ample on-site parking, or you're getting married in a destination that has plenty of options for taxis or car services readily available.
+But if your venue is remote, you don't have space for everyone to park, or you're planning a destination wedding where guests won't likely be driving, it's up to the two of you to help make sure your guests can get there—or at least give them the option of a wedding shuttle service.
+Concerned about the costs and logistics about providing transportation for your wedding guests?
+Our experts are here to help you create a master plan.

 How Should We Handle the Logistics?